Mestre-Tramador/Mestre-Tramador/README.md

 ### Be welcome, my brother or sister of code!

 My name is Eduardo de Oliveira Rosa, a Brazilian programmer, in the old days known as "Mestre Tramador".
+The cat at my shoulder is Kyoshi, named after the namesake [Avatar].

 <p align="center">
     <img
-        src="./images/mestre-tramador.jpg"
+        src="./images/mestre-tramador-and-kyoshi.jpg"
-        alt="A picture of myself"
+        alt="A picture of myself and my house cat" width="250"
-        width="250"
         height="250"
     />